Kameli Soejima

 Kameli Soejima (副島 亀里, Soejima Kameli, born June 1, 1983) is a Fijian born Japanese rugby union player.
 He represents Japan in rugby sevens and made his debut at the 2014 Dubai Sevens.
-He is Japan's top try-scorer in the 2015–16 World Rugby Sevens Series, and was also one of their top try-scorers last season.
+He was Japan's top try-scorer in the 2015–16 World Rugby Sevens Series, and also one of their top try-scorers in the 2014–15 season.

 Soejima was selected for the Japanese sevens squad to the 2016 Summer Olympics in Brazil.